ci4rail/linux-serial-test/README.md

   -a, --tx-delay           Delay between writing data (ms) -w, --tx-bytes           Number of bytes for each write (default is to repeatedly write 1024 bytes
+                           until no more are accepted) -C, --tx-max-bytes       Maximal number of bytes to write for the whole test.
+The exact amount can only be achieved if tx max bytes is a multiple of tx bytes, otherwise the remainder of the division is written additionally.
-                           until no more are accepted) -q, --rs485              Enable RS485 direction control on port, and set delay from when TX is finished and RS485 driver enable is de-asserted.
+  -q, --rs485              Enable RS485 direction control on port, and set delay from when TX is
+                           finished and RS485 driver enable is de-asserted.
 Delay is specified in bit times.
 To optionally specify a delay from when the driver is enabled